 You’ve seen my work everywhere.
 You just don’t know it.
-I don’t work for fame.
-I work because I love to build things that inspire others.
+I don’t work for fame or to jump on a bandwagon.
+I work because I love to build useful, well-designed things that connect and inspire others.

 I truly believe in creating great content/community/brands that help people live great offline lives.
 So I work with brands and people that want to do good.
 I can’t market an oil spill or create community around fried chicken.